equinor/radix-platform/public-site/site/get-started.md

          port: 80
 ```

-And the same, but as JSON:
+The same, but as JSON:

 ```json
 {